Helping Members Navigate the Regulatory Rapids

 As a sector we need to influence the policy and regulatory environment through high-quality consultation responses, direct interventions with ministers, regular meetings with DCMS and Ofcom officials and responses to parliamentary inquiries.
 These activities should complement the work of our individual members.
 The quality and success of our interventions will help shape the future market and the opportunities available to INCA members – principally operators and their suppliers, but also the broader sector including funders, consultants and advisors.

-In response to this need, and in response to INCA Member feedback, we are pleased to launch the new INCA Policy and Regulatory Affairs subscription service.
+In response to this need, and in response to INCA Member feedback, we are pleased to offer the INCA Policy and Regulatory Affairs subscription service.
 Provided through INCA by two experienced operators in this arena: Political Intelligence and GOS Consulting – both well known to INCA and INCA Members – this will help deliver the high-quality interventions you need in this area.

 For a low monthly fee, subscribers will get:

 - Membership of a reconstituted Policy & Regulatory group, meeting regularly face to face or via video conference.

 - The group will determine INCA’s policy and regulatory priorities in consultation with INCA’s board.

 - Group members will receive detailed, expert briefings on key policy and regulatory issues to assist with their own responses to consultations.